-Though I played a year of football in high school, for the most part those sports I participated in growing up were solitary, distance running, skiing and later triathlons.
-Later in life this led me to approach all endeavours, whether business, personal or athletic, as individual sports to be accomplished through substantial personal dedication and effort almost solely.
+Though I played a year of football in high school, for the most part, those sports I participated in growing up were solitary, distance running, skiing, and later triathlons.
+Later in life, this led me to approach all endeavors, whether business, personal or athletic, as individual sports to be accomplished through substantial personal dedication and effort almost solely.
 This mindset carried with me through my first two Silicon Valley startups and later as an analyst and investment advisor.
-In the good times it worked well.
+In the good times, it worked well.
 However, when things got hard, as they always do, this individual effort mindset became a great hindrance to success.

 Following are five of the more critical teamwork lessons learned from becoming and serving as a Green Beret:

 - Team First, Always – While we cannot go through life without self-improvement and while we must take care of ourselves, this is only accomplished in the context of the improvement and sustainment of the team you belong to and its needs and objectives.
-Regardless your position on the team, your authority or the purpose of the team.
-The progress and improvement of the team comes first, always;
+Regardless of your position on the team, your authority, or the purpose of the team.
+The progress and improvement of the team come first, always;

 - The Team’s Needs are Not Your needs – It doesn’t matter how correct you are and how wrong the team collectively may be, the needs of the team are what the majority of the team believes them to be, even at times when at odds with what is needed for overall success.
 This holds equally true whether the team is ultimately leading to success or failure.
 Meaning, contribute maximally and regardless what the final outcome you will gain individually.
 And perhaps the hardest lesson of all;